Report to Hikers June 24-June 30

 Hike report by Jim

-Twenty hikers met in Cortland County for a hike in Kennedy State Forest.
-This is hike #40-4 on our list of regular hike locations:
+Fifteen hikers and one dog met on Allison Hill RD in Tioga county for a hike of the yellow and blue trails in Jenksville State Forest .
+This is hike #60-4 on our list of regular hike locations: https://www.ithacahikers.com/hike-60.

 Photo by Jim